157th Fighter Squadron: Korean War activation

-The mission of the 117 TRW was to provide tactical, visual, photographic and electronic reconnaissance by both day and night, as was required by the military forces within the European command.
+The mission of the 117th was to provide tactical, visual, photographic and electronic reconnaissance by both day and night, as was required by the military forces within the European command.
 The RF-80s were responsible for the daylight operations; the RB-26s for night photography.
-In June 1952, the 117th was involved in Exercise 'June Primer'.
+In June 1952, the 117th was involved in Exercise June Primer.
 This exercise took place in an area bordered by a line drawn from Cherbourg to Geneva in the east and in the west by this Swiss, Austrian and Russian occupation zone borders.

 The two RF-80 squadrons of the 117th had to complete a number of varying missions, including vertical photography of prospective paratroop air drop zones, oblique photos of the Rhine and Danube river bridges, vertical photography of the airfields of Jever, Fassburg, Celle, Sundorf and Gütersloh and various visual missions on behalf of the seventh army, including artillery adjustment for the 816th field artillery.
 The 157 TRS had had wire recorders fitted to five of its RF-80s prior to June Primer and these greatly facilitated the latter missions.

-By July 1952 the facilities at Wiesbaden AB were becoming very crowded, and it was felt that the B-26's could fly from the primitive conditions at Toul.
-The 112 TRS returned to Toul, however the jet-engined RF-80s remained in West Germany until a new runway was constructed.

-On 9 July 1952 the activated Air National Guard 117 TRW was released from active duty and inactivated in place and its mission was taken over by the newly activated 10th Tactical Reconnaissance Wing.
-All of the aircraft and support equipment remained at Toul and was transferred to the 10th TRW.
+On 10 July 1952 the squadron was released from active duty and inactivated. its mission was taken over by the newly activated 32d Tactical Reconnaissance Squadron.